 I have personally tested all the above web hosting companies for my clients and can vouch for them.

 (Disclaimer: Siteground link is an affiliate link, as I use them too.
 When you click and buy their plans, I might get a small commission.
-But you will not be charged anything extra)
+But your price will be same regardless of whether you click the link or not)